Grant (Contract) AdministrationThis page is intended to show SCSU faculty how awarded grants are properly administered.

 All expenditures for fixed-price contracts for services rendered during the grant period must be submitted for processing no later than 90 days after the grant end date.
 Fixed-price contracts may require a final expenditure report; however, any balance remaining after this date will become the property of the university.

-SPAR will determine whether your grant is a firm fixed-price contract or a cost reimbursement contract.
+SPAR will indicate on the GADS whether your grant is a firm fixed-price contract or

 The University Accounting Office is also responsible for carrying over any unspent funds into the next FY when authorized by the grantor.

-The PI is responsible for carrying out the technical aspects of the grant as well as maintaining accurate financial records of all expenses charged against the grant's budget.
+The PI is responsible for carrying out the technical aspects of the grant as well as maintaining their own accurate financial records of all expenses charged against the grant's budget so that they can participate in budget review meetings.

 SPAR assists grantee in understanding the budgetary implications of decisions made on grants spending.
 SPAR also helps oversee expenditures, insuring that they conform to the intentions of the granting agency, the approved budget, and the allowance of costs in accordance with federal regulations.

 Appointments of a person into a permanent/part-time position require establishing the position (Personnel Change Request Form).
-A personnel action form is required to complete the hiring of the selected individual.
-The above-mentioned forms may be found on Internal Forms page of the SPAR Website.
+Following the approval of the PCRF, a personnel action form is required to complete the hiring of the selected individual.
+All personnel forms may also be found on Internal Forms page of the SPAR Website: http://www.southernct.edu/faculty-staff/spar/grant-administration/grant-forms.html

 After receiving approvals from the department vice president and the president, the person will receive a letter from the president making the appointment.
 The person may not start working until they have received the president's notification letter and they have accepted the appointment by signing and returning the letter.